gchudnov/mindthegap/res/README.md

-## RESOURCES
+# RESOURCES

 - [dark mode in SVG](http://jgraph.github.io/drawio-github/DARK-MODE.html)

-NOTE: The creation of SVGs relies on [drawio](https://github.com/jgraph/drawio) in this project.
+## Creating a new theme-aware SVG

+### 0. Ensure SVGO

+Ensure that [svgo](https://github.com/svg/svgo) is available in the system *globally*.

-### WHEN CREATING AN SVG
+### 0. Create an SVG

+Create an SVG using [drawio](https://github.com/jgraph/drawio).
+When selecting colors, select only the ones available in the palette (and black / white).
+These colors will have styles overriding.

-0. Generate styles to embed in SVG.
-This needs to be done only once.
+### 1. Generate styles to embed in SVG.

 ```bash
 ./svginit.sh
 ```

 It will generate a css-file, the contents of this file needs to be embedded to SVGs, used in the project to allow them to adapt to dark / light theme of the documentation.

+This needs to be done only once.

 1. Set `id="dark"` to the root <svg> element: